Wednesday, December 17, 2025

 Ontario steel exec urges tighter import rules, pushes “Buy Canadian”

-WINDSOR – The head of a major steel manufacturer with several Ontario plants is calling for stricter federal rules on steel imports, alleging Canadian authorities are failing to stop “unfairly traded” products from entering the country.
+WINDSOR – The head of a major steel manufacturer with a large Ontario plant is calling for stricter federal rules on steel imports, alleging Canadian authorities are failing to stop “unfairly traded” products from entering the country.

-Barry Zekelman, the billionaire CEO of Zekelman Industries, has claimed “illegal” steel, particularly from China, is being rerouted through other countries like Vietnam and Taiwan to circumvent Canadian tariffs.
+Barry Zekelman, the billionaire CEO of Zekelman Industries, has claimed “illegal” steel is being rerouted through intermediate countries to circumvent Canadian tariffs.

-Zekelman Industries, described as North America’s largest independent steel tube maker, operates Ontario facilities in Harrow, Kitchener, and Woodstock.
+Zekelman Industries, described as North America’s largest independent steel tube maker, operates the massive Atlas Tube manufacturing facility in Harrow.

 The call to action is paired with a “Buy Canadian” campaign promoted by Zekelman Industries.
 The initiative’s website urges construction and industrial clients to source domestic steel, citing “quality, safety and reliability” and the importance of supporting Canadian jobs.

-The public relations push was amplified Monday with a full-page, full-colour advertisement in the national edition of The Globe and Mail, which detailed the company’s “Buy Canadian” message.
-(Advertising costs can vary depending on negotiation, contracts, and the like, but the base price for an ad in the national newspaper could be $45,000 to $50,000 or more.)
+The public relations push was amplified Monday (Nov.
+17) with a full-page, full-colour advertisement in the national edition of The Globe and Mail, which detailed the company’s “Buy Canadian” message.
+While exact costs vary by contract, published rate cards suggest the base price for such an ad in the national newspaper is approximately $46,000 to $50,000.

 Also part of the campaign, the company is offering a $1,000 reward to Canadians who are the first to report the use of foreign steel on active or future government-funded construction projects.
 Zekelman told CBC News to “call it a snitch line,” and said the goal is to “shine a light” on the issue.